WebAssembly/spec/md-proto/WebAssembly.md

    elements of the table's element type.

-For each table initializer in the [Element Section], for the table identified by the table index in the table index space:
+For each table initializer in the [Element Section], for the table identified by the table index in the [table index space]:
  - A contiguous of elements in the table starting at the table initializer's start offset is initialized according to the elements of the table element initializers array, which specify an indexed element in their selected index